marksherriff/cs3240-f22-website/lutherslist.md

 ## Expected Additions

-* Get all department mnemonics
+* Get all faculty names and email addresses

 _If you have API requests, post them on Piazza with the `luthers-list` folder._